krprzenioslo/Hystrixwiki2/Configuration.md

 This property sets the duration of the statistical rolling window, in milliseconds.
 This is how long Hystrix keeps metrics for the circuit breaker to use and for publishing.

+As of 1.4.12, this property affects the initial metrics creation only, and adjustments made to this property after startup will not take effect.
+This avoids metrics data loss, and allows optimizations to metrics gathering.

 The window is divided into buckets and &ldquo;rolls&rdquo; by these increments.

 For example, if this property is set to 10 seconds (`10000`) with ten 1-second buckets, the following diagram represents how it rolls new buckets on and old ones off: